tomvanbraeckel/yamcs.github.com/docs/studio/Archive.md

 {:toc}

 ### User Interface
-We are aware that the current user interface takes some getting used to.
 The Archive view always works on a range of indexed data, which it fetches from the server.
 All further actions like zooming happen client-side on the loaded data range.

 #### Choosing a Data Range
 As a first step you should select your data range.
 Click the pull-down icon ![Pull-down Menu](/assets/studio/view-pulldown.png){: .inline-image} to bring up this menu: